AnerayeVijay/kotlin-high-order-function/README.md

     ```
   - In above example this is function type takes two integer parameters and returns an integer as a resul

     ##### Calling stored function
      - You can call a variable a function type as a regular function by providing all the necessary arguments
           ```kotlin
           val add : (Int,Int) -> Int = { a, b -> a + b}
           val result: Int = add (1,2)
           ```
-     - When you store a Lambda in a variable, you can pass this variable whenever an expression of function type is expected
+     - When you store a Lambda in a variable, you can pass this variable whenever an expression of function type is expecte for example,
-    for example , for collection
+       for collection

           ```kotlin
           val list = listOf(1,2,3,4,5,6,7,8,9,10)